mbmcmullen27/linux/README.md

 ### Chapter 1 - The Big picture
-- (page 4)

-    Because it's common to refer to the state in abstract terms rather than to the actual bits, the term _image_ refers to a particular physical arrangement of bits.
+- (4) Because it's common to refer to the state in abstract terms rather than to the actual bits, the term _image_ refers to a particular physical arrangement of bits.

-- (page 5)

-    [The kernel] runs _between_ process time slices during a context switch.
+- (5) [The kernel] runs _between_ process time slices during a context switch.

-- (page 7)

-    Other than init, all new user processes on a Linux system start as a result of fork()
+- (7) Other than init, all new user processes on a Linux system start as a result of fork()

 ### Chapter 2 - Basic Commands and Directory Hierarchy
 - `echo *` has the same output as `ls`